National-Digital-Twin/ospo-resources/README.md

 ## Prerequisites

-The only prerequisites to access and use these materials are that have a github account and are enrolled in the National-Digital-Twin GitHub organisation.
+The only prerequisites to use the synchronise-ospo-workflows GitHub Action is that the target repository enrolled is in the National-Digital-Twin GitHub organisation.

 ### Pull Requests

-Any propsoed changes to the main branch must be navigated via a Pull Request, which has been enforced using branch protection policies.
+Any proposed changes to the main branch must be navigated via a Pull Request, which has been enforced using branch protection policies.
 Pull requests must include the details in the [PULL_REQUEST_TEMPLATE.md](./.github/PULL_REQUEST_TEMPLATE.md) file.

 ## Features